 - Improving product quality (reducing the number of defects or rework)

 Once you’ve identified goals that can be measured, create 5S checklists to help things keep on track.
 5S checklists will also help make the process more manageable.
-Break each step into subtasks that can addressed and made part of each worker’s daily tasks.
+Break each step into subtasks that can be addressed and made part of each worker’s daily tasks.

 Visual Communication Tools for 5S